WiFi installer, WiFi integrator, managed service provider: what's the difference?

 Before getting to the core of the matter, it is essential to understand the main stages in the deployment and life cycle of a WiFi infrastructure.
 This overview is essential when choosing your service provider — and the associated level of service — to avoid any surprises:

-Having a solid and durable professional telecoms infrastructure is not simply a matter of ordering a box and plugging it in as you would at home.
+Having a solid and durable professional telecoms infrastructure is not simply a matter of ordering a box and plugging it in as at home.
 There are key stages, such as auditing and designing the network, that cannot be overlooked.
-The next thing to consider is whether you want to take advantage of some of the service provider's technical expertise on an à la carte basis and then operate the service directly, or whether you want to outsource network management completely.
+The next decision is whether to take advantage of a provider's technical expertise on an à la carte basis and then operate the service directly, or to outsource network management completely.

 A WiFi installer or integrator is a person or company specialising in the installation and configuration of WiFi networks.
 Their main objective is to deploy equipment in accordance with a layout plan (existing or to be created).
-They will install wireless access points, configure routers, optimise network parameters and carry out coverage tests.
-They may also be involved in optimising network performance and security.
-WiFi installers or integrators often work in partnership with equipment manufacturers (which can have an impact on the volume of terminals recommended for your installation).
-Once the installation is complete, they no longer have any role or responsibility for managing the network: they don't operate it.
-Nor do they have any obligation to deliver results in terms of bandwidth or network lifespan.
-As far as maintenance is concerned, this will be a new service that will require an additional cost or even an additional contract.
+They install wireless access points, configure routers, optimise network parameters and carry out coverage tests.
+They may also contribute to performance and security optimisation.
+Installers/integrators often work in partnership with equipment manufacturers (which can impact the volume of terminals recommended).
+Once installation is complete, they no longer operate the network and have no obligation to deliver results in terms of bandwidth or network lifespan.
+Maintenance, if required, is a separate service and contract.

 • Main advantage